Battle of Nimla (1809): Battle

-The Battle took place between June-July 1809, where Shah Shuja Durrani was strategizing and aligning his army for battle against Shah Mahmud, upon his arrival.
+The battle took place on 29 June 1809, where Shah Shuja Durrani was strategizing and aligning his army for battle against Shah Mahmud, upon his arrival.
 However, during the preparation, Shah Shuja and his forces were ambushed by Shah Mahmud's much larger army, while being strung out across the road.
 Shah Mahmud's cavalry made several quick attacks on Shah Shuja's split forces, with coordinated attacks, pulling and wiping them apart with lancers.
-Witnessing these string of victories by Shah Mahmud, many of the noblemen on Shah Shuja's side defected or fled, likely due to bribes from Fateh Khan, Wazir to Shah Mahmud.
+Witnessing this string of victories by Shah Mahmud, many of the noblemen on Shah Shuja's side defected or fled, likely due to bribes from Fateh Khan, Wazir to Shah Mahmud.
 A split force from the road led by Akram Khan met Fateh Khan.
 Akram Khan prepared for battle against Fateh Khan and fired a shot at him, which missed and killed an officer next to Fateh Khan.
 Fateh Khan, infuriated, charged and struck off Akram's head, and raised it in the air.
 By the time Shah Shuja heard of Akram's death, his army had disintegrated and fallen, resulting in a victory for Shah Mahmud.
 Shah Shuja was forced to flee from the battle.